-The women's studies minor consists of six courses, totaling 18 credits.
+MINOR: The women's studies minor consists of six courses, totaling 18 credits.
 All students take WS 200 - Introduction to Women's Studies.
 Four courses should be selected, one from each of the four core areas, A through D, listed below.
 One of the courses must have significant multicultural content (see courses marked with an asterisk).
-The final course should be an independent study (WS 490) or an internship (WS 496).
-Additional resources include study in off-campus women's studies programs and internships such as those The Philadelphia Center offers.
+The final course should be an independent study (WS 490), an internship (WS 496), or the Keystone Seminar (494).

+Additional resources include study in off-campus women's studies programs and internships such as those the Philadelphia Center offers.

 The courses below are described in the catalog under the discipline to which they refer.
-Often other courses may be offered that fulfill the minor.
-Check the class schedule under women's studies or contact Julie Kipp.
-To declare the minor, see Professor Julie Kipp, acting director.
+Often other courses may be offered that fulfill the composite major or minor.
+Check the class schedule under women's studies or contact Jane Dickie.
+To declare the composite major or minor, see Professor Jane Dickie, director.